Free fermionic probability theory and K-theoretic Schubert calculus: Operator dynamics

 As we will see below, the geometric distribution will correspond to using homogeneous (noncommutative) symmetric functions in terms of these operators, whereas the Bernoulli distribution uses the elementary symmetric functions.

 For this section, our proof of Theorem~\ref{thm:transition_prob} will consist of showing the claim for a single time step.
-The general case will follow from the branching rules (Proposition~\ref{prop:branching_rules}) and the Markov property.
+The general case will follow from the branching rules (Proposition~\ref{prop:branching_rules}) and the Markov property, where both of these say the general case can be described as a product of the single steps summed over all possible routes from $\mu$ to $\lambda$.
+In more detail, consider Case~A as an example, but all other cases are similar.
+We assume